Tech Tips

 I took this info from the Wind & Sun web site.

-Water Miser, Flip Top Battery Vent Cap, 1 1/8" bottom insert width, total width 1 3/8" x 1/4" height into battery insert and 1" height above the battery insert
+Water Miser, Flip Top Battery Vent Cap, 1 1/8" bottom insert width, total width 1 3/8" x 1/4" height into the battery insert and 1" height above the battery insert

 Water Misers are molded plastic "flip-top" vent caps designed to reduce and ease maintenance on flooded Lead-Acid batteries.

 There is no need to remove the caps when charging, filling, or equalizing the batteries.
 When charging, the plastic pellets capture up to 90% of the moisture and acid droplets.
-This reduces acid fumes, corrosion, and keeping the battery tops much cleaner and dryer.
+This reduces acid fumes, corrosion, and keeps the battery tops much cleaner and dryer.
 Excess water is dropped back into the battery cell.

 Return to Tech Tips